-8) CELL PHONES & OTHER ELECTRONIC EQUIPMENT POLICY
+9) CELL PHONES & OTHER ELECTRONIC EQUIPMENT POLICY

 Students may not use personal cellular phones, pagers, and other electronic signaling devices on campus or at school-sponsored activities at any time.
-Building-level administrators may grant permission for individual students to use and/ or possess cellular phones or devices, if, in the sole discretion of the administrator, such use is necessary to the safety and/or welfare of the student.
+The Principal may grant permission for individual students to use and/ or possess cellular phones or devices, if, in the sole discretion of the principal, such use is necessary to the safety and/or welfare of the student.
 Unauthorized use of such devices is grounds for confiscation of the device by school officials, including classroom teachers.
 Confiscated devices will be returned to the parent or guardian.
 Repeated violation of this policy will result in disciplinary action.

-9) COMPLAINT PROCEDURE
+10) COMPLAINT PROCEDURE